The Lambrechts-Stanley Model of Configuration Spaces: From the model to forms via graphs

 \begin{proof} Choose some $u \in U$.
 There is an explicit chain-level section of the morphism, sending $x \otimes \Gamma$ to $\Gamma_{u,x}$, the same graph with the vertex $u$ labeled by $x$ and all the other vertices labeled by $1_{R}$.
-It is a well-defined chain map.
-It is clear that this is a section of the morphism in the lemma, hence the morphism of the lemma is surjective on cohomology. \end{proof}
+It is a well-defined chain map, which is clearly a section of the morphism in the lemma, hence the morphism of the lemma is surjective on cohomology. \end{proof}

-We now use a proof technique similar to the proof of \cite[Lemma 8.3]{LambrechtsVolic2014}, working by induction.
-The dimension of $H^{*}(\Graphs'_{n}\langle U \rangle) = \enV \langle U \rangle = \Lie_{n}^{\vee}(U)$ is well-known:
+We now use a proof technique similar to the proof of~\cite[Lemma 8.3]{LambrechtsVolic2014}, working by induction.
+The dimension of $H^{*}(\Graphs'_{n}\langle \{U\} \rangle) = \enV \langle \{U\} \rangle = \Lie_{n}^{\vee}(U)$ is well-known: